qiqizhang0325-afk/Qi_IntraChr_InterChr_Interaction/data/README.md

 ## Your Own Data

 When you add your own VCF files to this directory, they will be ignored by git (to avoid uploading large files).
-Only the test file `test.vcf` is tracked in the repository.
+Only the test files `test.vcf`, `test_ped.ped`, and `test_ped.map` are tracked in the repository.